marsh-circle/civicrm-training-guide/docs/sessions/contribute.md

 ### Payment processors (5)

 Explain that if you want to take transactions on your site you'll need to integrate with a payment processor.
-Points to make
+Points to make:

 * There are two types of payment processor
   * on your website (SSL required, smoother workflow)
-  * on the payment processors website (easier and cheaper)
+  * on the payment processor's website (easier and cheaper)
 * All payment processors have different pricing schedules
-* You can see the out of the box integrations on the payment processors page.
+* You can see the out of the box integrations on the payment processors page
-* Other payment processors are available via extensions
+* Other payment processors are available via extensions.

 ### Sales Tax and Invoicing (5)
 * Show people the sales tax and invoicing settings pages (administer>CiviContribute>CiviContribute component settings)